 This machine is the perfect computer for college campuses.
 It looks good, it's light and it boasts a whopper 14+ hour battery life, which is unheard of.
 There are two typical Microsoft decisions with this thing that make no sense, however:

 - Surface Laptop runs a cut-down Windows 10 S, which can only run Windows Store apps.
-For $50 you get full Windows, but that's ridiculous.1
+For $50 you get full Windows, but that's ridiculous.Weirdly, Microsoft is giving away the full version for free until the end of the year.

 - There's only a single USB-A port.
-Wha?2
+Wha?At least you don't need dongles, I guess.

 It's been a long time since I've been excited about computers at all.
 The 2016 MacBook Pro was a tiny iteration on the same old thing, but Microsoft is all-in on changing the game with its industrial design, which started with the Surface Studio late last year.